What is Hostile Takeover?

-Hostile Takeover – French Laundry service company Elis made a hostile takeover offer valuing the company at over Euro 2 billion (Please see above)
+We note from above that the French Laundry service company Elis made a hostile takeover offer valuing the company at over Euro 2 billion.

 Proxy Battle, on the other hand, is a rather unfriendly fight of control over an organization.

-The above decision tree diagram shows the entire process that goes behind the takeover bid.
-The target offer is termed as hostile when the bidder deliberately chooses not to inform the target company about the unsolicited offer.
-Naturally, in such a scenario, a proxy contest will also, be considered unamicable by the existing management.
+The above decision tree diagram shows the entire process that goes behind the hostile takeover bid.
+The targeted offer is termed as hostile when the bidder deliberately chooses not to inform the target company about the unsolicited offer.
+Naturally, in such a scenario, a proxy contest will also be considered unamicable by the existing management.
 Even a 5% purchase of shares of the target company or what is termed as a “Toehold position” may be either considered hostile or friendly depending on the situation.
-Actually, it is the intention behind the Toehold purchase that determines how the takeover is viewed.
-It could still be termed as friendly if the purchase is driven by a reduction of transaction costs or gaining a strategic position in the auction.
-However, if a toehold purchased with done with the intention of gaining an authority over the management will definitely be considered as hostile.
+Actually, it is the intention behind the Toehold purchase that determines how the hostile takeover is viewed.
+It could still be termed as friendly if the purchase is driven by a reduction of transaction costs or gaining a strategic position in the auction; however, if a toehold purchased with the intention of gaining authority over the management will definitely be considered as hostile.
 The path of hostile takeover seems to be full of twists and turns.
-A bid which started off as a friendly one initially could also turn into a hostile one in the due course.
+A bid that started as a friendly one initially could also turn into a hostile one in due course.

 Hostile Takeover Defense Strategies